 Hip Replacement at CentraState

 In choosing The Total Joint Center of New Jersey at CentraState for your hip replacement surgery, you’ll be cared for by a team of orthopedic experts dedicated to helping you return to an active lifestyle and a higher quality of living.

 Computer-assisted, Minimally Invasive Hip Replacement Surgery

-CentraState is the first New Jersey hospital to offer computer-assisted, minimally invasive hip replacement surgery using the Ci System by iOrthopaedics.
+CentraState offers computer-assisted, minimally invasive hip replacement surgery using the Ci System by iOrthopaedics.
 Patients who undergo this type of hip replacement surgery tend to recover more quickly and may enjoy the greatest long-term outcome success—an important consideration as people age and seek to maintain mobility and an active lifestyle.